MannLabs/alphadia/docs/methods/search_parameter_optimization.md

   # Targeted optimization of retention time tolerance.
   # Use absolute values in seconds (e.g. 300s) or set to 0 for automatic optimization.
   target_rt_tolerance: 0

-calibration:
-  # Number of precursors searched and scored per batch
-  batch_size: 8000

-  # minimum number of precursors to be found before search parameter optimization begins
-  optimization_lock_target: 200

-  # the maximum number of steps that a given optimizer is permitted to take
-  max_steps: 20

-  # the minimum number of steps that a given optimizer must take before it can be said to have converged
-  min_steps: 2

-search_initial:
-  # Number of peak groups identified in the convolution score to classify with target decoy competition
-  initial_num_candidates: 1

-  # initial ms1 tolerance in ppm
-  initial_ms1_tolerance: 30

-  # initial ms2 tolerance in ppm
-  initial_ms2_tolerance: 30

-  # initial ion mobility tolerance in 1/K_0
-  initial_mobility_tolerance: 0.1

-  # initial retention time tolerance as a fraction of the total gradient length
-  initial_rt_tolerance: 0.5

 ```

 ## Calibration using LOESS